 2.1 Getting the SAP OData Connector Module

-To be able to use the OData Connector; create your project, then navigate to the Mendix App Store to download the SAP OData Connector module.
+To be able to use the OData Connector; first create your project.
+Inside the desktop modeler, navigate to the Mendix App Store to download the SAP OData Connector module.
 You will then find this module in your app project’s App Store modules.

 For more information, see How to Use App Store Content.

 2.2 Getting an SAP Data Model

-To get started quickly, you can download one of the available SAP data models.
-These modules contain a pre-built domain model for a specific service of SAP.
+To get started quickly, you can download one of the SAP data models available in the Mendix App Store.
+An SAP data model is available as a module that you can add to your app.
+The module contains a pre-built domain model for a specific service of SAP.

 3 Using the SAP OData Connector

 In this section, you will learn how to implement the data connector in your Mendix app.

 In this example, you are retrieving a list of customers that is available in the SAP data model named SAP Check Price and Availability Connector.

 To create the microflow for this retrieve, follow these steps: